 You cannot control what other people post and show on social media, but what you can control is the amount of time you expose yourself to this platform.
 Again, do time-outs.
 This will very much help you be happier in your life.

 Taking a break from social media can give you more time for yourself and reflect on what you truly want.
 This is also a way to rest your mind from the different issues you see.
-The best thing about unplugging yourself from social networks is you get better sleep, and you wake up more rested.
+The best thing about unplugging yourself from social networks is you get better sleep and wake up more rested.

 You may be dissatisfied with your life.
 Then this is the best time to do other worthwhile activities to better yourself.
 There is a whole bigger world out there than the confines of the internet and social media.